Robin Trower: Equipment

 Since then Trower has been an ongoing proponent of the Fender Stratocaster.
 He currently uses his custom-built Strat (made by the Fender Custom Shop) which comes in black, white, and burgundy.
 The guitar is equipped with a 1950s reissue pick-up in the neck position, a 1960s reissue in the middle position, and a Texas Special at the bridge.
 Other features included a custom C-shaped maple neck featuring a large headstock with a Bullet truss-rod system, locking machine heads and a maple fingerboard with narrow-spaced abalone dot position inlays and 21 jumbo frets.
 The Strats he plays live are an exact model of his signature guitar, which is entirely unmodified.
 For his first two albums, his guitar was tuned in Standard Tuning EADGBE.
 Starting from the third album, he detuned the strings a semitone to an Eb Tuning (Eb Ab Db Gb Bb Eb).
 It is reported that during live performances, his guitar is tuned a full step down to a DGCFAD tuning.
 This long-established practice of detuning may have been prompted by his preference for very heavy-gauge guitar strings.
 Trower's three top strings (high E, B and G) measure .012", .015" and .017".
 By comparison, the most common choice of rock-and-roll lead players is .009", .011", .015".
 The width and weight of Trower's string set are similar to common acoustic guitar strings, and that weight makes vibrating and bending the strings more difficult, especially with the full tension of a standard tuning.
 Detuning them a half-step or more lower eases the tension and provides greater control.
-Trower told Guitar Player Magazine in a July 1980 interview that he recommends every young player try a thicker set of strings.
+Trower told Guitar Player magazine in a July 1980 interview that he recommends every young player try a thicker set of strings.
 "The thicker sound alone is worth it, but they also help keep you from forming bad habits."

 Trower uses between one and three 100-watt Marshall heads with four to six cabinets on stage.
 While he usually uses two JCM 800s and a JCM 900, he also links 100-watt Marshall Plexi heads.
 In studio sessions, Trower uses a mix of amplifiers, such as a Fender Blues Junior and Cornell Plexi Amplifiers models to acquire different tonality.

 He has recently been using Fulltone pedals and effects.
 He favors the OCD, Distortion Pro, Fat Boost, CLYDE Deluxe Wah, Deja Vibe 2, Soul-Bender, and a BOSS Chromatic Tuner.
 He runs his Deja Vibe into his distortion pedal to get his famous tone.
 He was given his own signature Fulltone Robin Trower Overdrive in late 2008.

 For his 2009 and 2011 US tours Trower was using his Fender Custom Shop Signature Stratocaster into a Fulltone Deja Vibe 2, Fulltone Wahfull, Fulltone Clyde Standard Wah, Fulltone Full Drive, Fulltone Robin Trower Overdrive, and Boss TU-2 Chromatic Tuner into two Marshall Vintage Modern 2466 heads.

-On his 2018 tour he used the same gear but through two 50 watt Marshall Plexi Reissue Heads, the 1987X.
+On his 2018 and 2025 tours he used the same gear but through two 50 watt Marshall Plexi Reissue Heads, the 1987X.